ktneely/blog9/content/linux/Kali/InstallKali.md

-Build a Kali Hackbox in AWS
+## Build a Kali Hackbox in AWS

-Cloud formation template by ehelbig1:  <https://github.com/ehelbig1/hackbox_aws>
+[Cloud formation template](https://github.com/ehelbig1/hackbox_aws) for a Kali EC2 instance by ehelbig1